Novel treatments and trials for Glioblastoma (GBM)

 Metformin hydrochloride may stop the growth of cancer cells by blocking some of the enzymes needed for cell growth.

 Metformin has been linked to improve survival of patients with various cancers.
-There is little information on survival of glioblastoma patients after use of metformin and the research linked to here suggests that metformin is NOT associated with better survival.
-In this research, metformin did not prolong survival of patients with newly diagnosed glioblastoma.
-Additional studies may identify patients with specific tumour characteristics that are associated with potential benefit from treatment with metformin, possibly due to metabolic vulnerabilities..
-Here is more scientific information.
+There is little information on survival of glioblastoma patients after use of metformin.
+Assessment of the association between metformin use and survival in a pooled analysis of patient data from 1,731 individuals from the randomized AVAglio, CENTRIC and CORE trials showed that Metformin did not prolong survival of patients with newly diagnosed glioblastoma in the analysis.
+Additional studies may identify patients with specific tumor characteristics that are associated with potential benefit from treatment with metformin, possibly due to metabolic vulnerabilities.

-Prices vary according to medication but largely not expensive.
+Prices vary according to medication but largely are not expensive.

 METRICS